Frequently asked questions

 Who provides the finance and is it regulated?

 Finance is arranged through FCA-authorised lenders.
-UKEM acts as a credit broker, not a lender, and is regulated by the Financial Conduct Authority.
+UKEM Group is an Appointed Representative of Shermin Finance Limited, which is authorised and regulated by the Financial Conduct Authority and acts as a credit broker, not a lender.
 All agreements are fixed-rate APR finance with clear monthly payments and total cost shown up front.
 Full lender and regulatory details appear on the finance page.

 Last updated: